giampierobono/vrbo-test/README.md

 This command will install dependencies and after the `postinstall` script will take care of building all the local dependencies and link them in `node_modules` folders of projects requiring them as dependencies.

 `package.json` file in project's root is used to run commands for every module in the monorepo.
-In this way many dependecies (like `rimraf`) have been declated as `peerDependencies` and not repeated.
+In this way many dependecies (like `rimraf`) have been declared as `peerDependencies` and not repeated.

 *One package.json to lead them all*